 D+1 year: significant uptick in production for london, with a 28-40–68 line and +41 in 45 games played. plays 10 'playoff' games in the bubble, largely holds his own

-D+2 year: COVID hits, CHL cancels season, AHL season gets significantly shortened. foudy puts up a 0-4-4 line in 24 reg season games, then a 3-13–16 line in 12 AHL games (edited/corrected)
+D+2 year: COVID hits, CHL cancels season, AHL season gets significantly shortened. foudy puts up a 0-4-4 line in 24 reg season games, then a 3-13–16 line in 12 playoff games. that is one of the weirdest stat lines i've ever seen in hockey

 D+3 year: too old to go back to the OHL. puts up 19 points in 29 AHL games, gets promoted to taxi squad, plays one game, gets sent back down, then a few games later gets hurt again and misses the rest of the season